 We arrived and it found a spot on the many available rocking chairs that lined the show.
 I love being able to relax and enjoy those quiet moments with my family and this was perfect.
 The lights and music of the show were so nice and it is a family memory I will never forget.

-As I am writing this I can’t believe how many activities we did on day 4.
-It was our last day in Pigeon Forge and we really wanted to see everything.
+It was our last day in Pigeon Forge and we really wanted to see everything so we packed a lot into our Pigeon Forge day.

 Our first stop was at The Track.
 The Track is a family fun center that has an arcade, small rides, go-kart, bumper boats, and mini-golf.
 We started at the Go-Karts.